Kevin Luhman

-Kevin Luhman is a professor of astronomy and astrophysics from Pennsylvania State University who discovered both the third-closest stellar system, Luhman 16, and the fourth-closest stellar system, WISE 0855−0714, to the Sun.
+Kevin Luhman is an American astronomer and astrophysicist.
+He is a professor of astronomy and astrophysics at Pennsylvania State University.

+Luhman discovered both the third-closest stellar system, Luhman 16, and the fourth-closest stellar system, WISE 0855−0714, to the Sun.
 Both systems are composed of substellar objects (objects less massive than stars), falling into the category of brown dwarfs (Luhman 16) or even less massive objects (WISE 0855−0714) which are categorized as sub-brown dwarfs but also referred to as "free floating planets" or "planetary mass objects".
 WISE 0855−0714 (discovery published 2014) is the coldest massive object outside the Solar System that has been directly imaged.